Xarepo/msc-container-migration/README.md

 The length, in seconds, of how long to wait for PING RPCs before considering the source to be down.

+#### PING_TIMEOUT_SOURCE

+_required: no, default: 3_

+The length, in seconds, of how long to the source waits for the reply for any PING RPC that it sends, before considering the target to be down.

 ## Running

 ### Example OCI-bundles